How does eSIM complement IoT devices?

 A new carrier profile means registering for a new account through the network operator, which is simpler with eSIM for IoT devices than traditional SIMs.
 Once a downloadable profile is needed, the network operator places it on the download server, the Subscription Manager-Data Preparation + (SM-DP+), which stores and delivers digital eSIM profiles.

-There are several advantages of using eSIM technology; for instance, the insertion of chips into IoT devices at the manufacturing stage allows OEMs to design compact and energy-efficient hardware and prevents physical tampering of the device.
+Using eSIM technology has several advantages.
+For instance, inserting chips into IoT devices at the manufacturing stage allows OEMs to design compact and energy-efficient hardware and prevents physical tampering with the device.

-A further benefit is that they enable original equipment manufacturers (OEMs) to use a single stock-keeping unit (SKU) that saves production and distribution costs.
+A further benefit is that they enable original equipment manufacturers (OEMs) to use a single stock-keeping unit (SKU), which saves production line and distribution costs.
 Consequently, this reduces complexity in both manufacturing and operations.

-Yet another advantage of eSIM for IoT is that fleets of devices can be remotely updated with the latest software and firmware over the air (OTA) throughout the device’s entire lifecycle, enhancing operational efficiency.
+Yet another advantage of eSIM IoT is that fleets of smart metering or asset tracking devices can be remotely updated with the latest software and firmware over the air (OTA) throughout the device’s entire lifecycle, enhancing operational efficiency.

-• Streamline production: device manufacturing with a single stock-keeping unit (SKU) reduces costs.
+• Streamlines production: device manufacturing with a single stock-keeping unit (SKU) reduces costs.

 • Flexibility: Organizations can employ inexpensive connected devices designed for specific tasks